Last updated on November 5th, 2021

-To use Form 2555 and qualify for the Foreign Earned Income Exclusion, expats must prove that their tax home is outside of the United States.
+To use Form 2555 and qualify for the Foreign Earned Income Exclusion, expats must have their tax home outside of the United States.

 To demonstrate that your tax home is no longer in the US, you need to meet the IRS physical presence test or become a bona fide resident of a foreign country.

 How do I file a 2555?

 IRS Form 2555 can be found on the IRS website.
 You will need to submit this form to the IRS along with your Form 1040.

 The IRS estimates that Form 2555 will take a non-tax specialist 2.5 hours to complete.
 The Form 2555 instructions however are eleven pages long.
 The instructions provide detailed answers for a variety of situations.

 Previously, some tax filers could choose to file a shortened version of Form 2555, called Form 2555-EZ.
 Unfortunately, this form was phased out at the end of 2018 and is no longer accepted by the IRS.

 Your tax return including Form 2555 is generally due on April 15.
 However, as an expat you receive an automatic extension to June 15.